sporestudio/dns-server/README.md

     main
     ```

+> [!IMPORTANT]
+> It is necessary to make sure that the user and group that owns the zone files is `bind`, so that it can have read permissions to execute them and perform the zone transfer.

 ## :wrench: Setup
 To make the automatic deployment of the whole project we only have to enter the following command inside the working directory: